romcal/romcal/README.md

         "key": "theCamelCaseNameOfTheCelebration",
         "name": "The name of the celebration",
-        "type": "A key representing the celebration type", "moment": "ISO8601 string of the date of the celebration", "data": {
+        "type": "A key representing the celebration type", "moment": "Moment object or ISO8601 string of the date of the celebration", "data": {
             "prioritized": true|false, // optional
             "season": null,